 Equipment

-Mesh Strainer: I love these mesh strainers since they are multi-functional in my kitchen when making Kombucha.
+Mesh Strainer: I love these mesh strainers since they are multi-functional in my kitchen, such as when making Kombucha.

 Mason Jars to store your extra bone broth in.